HOME | ABOUT | CONTACT

 1. Communication and Collaboration:

-Effective communication and collaboration can be more challenging in a flexible work environment, mainly if team members operate on different schedules or work remotely.
+Effective communication and collaboration can be more challenging in a flexible work environment, especially if team members work on different schedules or remotely.
 Employers must implement robust communication tools and strategies to mitigate this challenge and ensure that teams remain cohesive and connected.

 2. Maintaining Accountability: